opencomputeproject/SAI/ptf/docs/SAI-PTFv2Overview.md

 This file contains the port configurations, like ``fec`` and ``mtu``.

 By default, if this parameter has not been set, it will use the file under the resource folder, here is a sample of the config file  [config_db.json](https://github.com/opencomputeproject/SAI/tree/master/ptf/resources/config_db.json)
-> Note, in convenience, we can copy the config_db.json from the sonic device to the PTF testing environment, but it is not mandatory, you can change it and add other definitions as needed.
+> Note, by convenience, we can copy the config_db.json from the sonic device to the PTF testing environment, but it is not mandatory, you can change it and add other definitions as needed.

 Below is an example
 ```